 Science Partnership of the East Bay

-Elementary Science Partnership: The Elementary Science Partnership supports teachers and administrators in grades 3-5 from 8 districts in Alameda County.
+The Elementary Science Partnership supports teachers and administrators in grades 3-5 from 8 districts in Alameda County.
 Our website provides access to resources developed by the Science Partnership staff and faculty.
-This project is funded from June 2018 until December 2020.
+This project is funded from June 2018 until June 2021.

 Science Communities of Practice Partnership (SCOPP): Generating Reform Ownership for Transforming Science Teaching.
 SCOPP contends that effective and sustainable improvements in science teaching require teacher and administrator ownership and a supportive organizational environment.

 Science Partnership for Instructional Innovation: Science Partnership for Instructional Innovators (SPFII) is a professional development partnership working together to transform science teaching and learning in grades 3-8.